johannesu/parametric-maxflow/README.md

 2. __CGAL: the computational geometry algorithms library__. <br />
-Proceedings of the 17th ACM SIGSPATIAL international conference on advances in geographic information systems.
-ACM, 2009. <br />
+17th ACM SIGSPATIAL international conference on advances in geographic information systems, 2009. <br />
-_Fabri, Andreas, and Sylvain Pion_.
+_A.
+Fabri and P. Sylvain_.

 3. __An experimental comparison of min-cut/max-flow algorithms for energy minimization in vision__. <br />
-Pattern Analysis and Machine Intelligence (PAMI) 2004. <br />
+Pattern Analysis and Machine Intelligence (PAMI), 2004. <br />
-_Boykov, Yuri, and Vladimir Kolmogorov_.
+_Y.
+Boykov and V. Kolmogorov_.